 Christopher Guard gives a very internal performance as Pip.
 Since he’s only a young boy (and one you can imagine has beaten into obedience from a very early age) Pip is unable to talk back to his elders and betters.
 So Guard has to either suffer in silence or express his true feelings somewhat obliquely.

 The third episode – Apprenticeship – sees the mantle of Pip pass from Christopher Guard to Gary Bond.
 It’s done in a visually striking way as we see Pip, apprenticed as a blacksmith to Joe, toiling in the forge.
 Overlaid smoke effects and mournful music create a weary mood as the camera moves down to focus on the metal he’s hammering.
-And when it moves back up, the boy has become a man (thereby not only solving the problem of how to move from one actor to another, but also neatly suggesting that Pip has spent years in a form of statis – doing the same thing, day-in and day-out).
+And when it moves back up, the boy has become a man (thereby not only solving the problem of how to move from one actor to another, but also neatly suggesting that Pip has spent years in a form of stasis – doing the same thing, day-in and day-out).

 Great Expectations boasts many fine performances across its ten episodes.
 Ronald Lacey casts a menacing shadow as the drunken and violent Orlick (who, like Pip, starts off as an apprentice to Joe) whilst Hannah Gordon radiates honest goodness as Biddy, a maid who helps to keep Joe’s household together after Mrs Gargery is left insensible after a violent attack from an unknown assailant.